General Terms & Conditions

 14. Term and Termination

-14.1 The Supplier may terminate the Contract at
+Supplier may terminate the Contract or deny access to the Platform at any time

-of Contract and such breach is not remediable;
+Contract and such breach is not remediable or remedied within reasonable time;

 14.1.3 becomes or if it is realistically